nathanieldchu/ubuild_CCF/index.md

 - template: hero-banner-w-image
   block: hero-2
   headline: a <strong>new world</strong> of cheese
-  content: We are crafting a new category of cheeses, with new flavors, textures,
+  content: We are crafting a new category of cheeses, with incredible flavors and
-    and incredible tastes.
-They also happen to be made from <strong>sustainable plants</strong>.
+    textures.
+The secret?
+They happen to be made from <strong>sustainable plants</strong>.
   cta:
     enabled: true
     url: https://nathanieldchu.github.io/ubuild-jekyll/contact